-VE7PEP supports the Provincial Emergency Coordination Centre (PECC) and the Vancouver Island Region Provincial Regional Emergency Operations Centre (PREOC).
+VE7PEP supports the Provincial Emergency Coordination Centre (PECC) and the Vancouver Island and Central Coast Provincial Regional Emergency Operations Centre (PREOC).

 How to reach VE7PEP

 The preferred method to reach the radio room is data rather than voice.
 There are major advantages to digital messaging (data) including efficiency (speed to send a lengthy message via data versus sending it by voice) , error-correction, and the ability to handle large amounts of data.
 The preferred method of digital messaging is using Winlink CMS rather than peer-to-peer.
 There are major advantages to using Winlink CMS with the main one being the ability to send one message to multiple stations with one connection.
 There are also hundreds of Winlink CMS connections all over the world versus a single point of failure if you are trying to connect to one station peer-to-peer (the path may not be good or the station may be busy).
 Finally, if the PREOC is uninhabitable, all messages sent via Winlink CMS can still be retrieved from anywhere that the PREOC is established whereas any peer-to-peer messages will not be retrievable until the building has been deemed to be safe for occupants.